Mikpol21/k-SAT/README.md

 # k-SAT
-This repository contains a framework for testing effectivness of probabilistic algorithms solve k-SAT problem.
+This repository contains a framework for testing effectivness of probabilistic algorithms solving k-SAT problem.